personalnexus/ShUtilities/README.md

 This is a collection of .NET utilities that I have accumulated over the 10+ years of coding on the .NET platform.
 I've organized the code into namespaces that roughly correspond to the framework namespaces they are extending.

-This is still a work in process as I clean up my code to make it fit for publication here.
+This code is representative of the way I would write production code: adhering to a style guide and clean code principles with sufficient unit test converage and comments explaining the whys of the implementation.

 ## Collections